asdf-vm/asdf/docs/plugins/create.md

 ::: tip NOTE

-When using another CI you may need to pass a relative path to to the plugin
+When using another CI you may need to pass a relative path to the plugin
 location:

 ```shell:no-line-numbers